-Applying manure before seeding alfalfa may seem counter productive since alfalfa is not likely to benefit from any nitrogen in the manure, but manure is also rich in phosphorus, potassium, sulfur, and many micronutrients that alfalfa needs in large quantities.
+Applying manure before seeding alfalfa may seem counter productive since alfalfa is not likely to benefit from any nitrogen in the manure, but manure also is rich in phosphorus, potassium, sulfur, and many micronutrients that alfalfa needs in large quantities.

 Do not heavily apply manure prior to alfalfa seeding if you also plant a companion crop like oats that you plan to harvest for grain.
 It is likely to lodge and smother much alfalfa.
 If you cut the companion crop early for hay, though, it will be alright.
 Also be careful to avoid compacting the soil with heavy manure-application equipment.